Learn more about me and my offerings on my Press Kit Page.

 And then, in 2009, back in Oregon to promote my book, I faced another health crisis.
 I hit the usual wall.
 Nothing worked.
 I pondered returning to Brazil.
 Then, at the suggestion of a friend (Are you seeing a pattern here?
 This is how the Universe works!)
 I discovered BodyTalk.
 During my first session I knew I would have to learn the system and share it with others.
 I signed up for the training the following week.
 I knew better.
 When the Universe presented signs to me, I had to act.

 And that brings me to today.
-I’m a writer (and my first spiritual romance novel has been optioned as a film!) and a healing practitioner.
+I’m a writer (and my first spiritual romance novel has been optioned as a film and I currently have a book deal with White Cloud Press!) and a soul alignment facilitator.
 My greatest challenges in life have led to my greatest healing and learning.
 Sharing this with others is truly holy work – work – that I am so grateful to be part of.

 Oh, and I love you.